colinyjchung/darkdragons/content/post/mildred.md

 Benson tells them it will take a week to properly train them.
 So now, seven of the Snack Club are staying in Lankhmar, paying for hotel costs so that... two of them can learn one spell.
 This doesn't seem very efficient.
 Meanwhile, Selina, Aust and Aranna are doing what in Ool Krut?
 At one point, Raw Skull and Slane want enchanted weapons as well, and Lane is like, _fine, I'll dimension door you guys to No-Ombrulsk as well_... when he remembers he had stuck his magic sword in the Wyrmskull vault.
 So now, Raw Skull has a magic sword.
 He also buys some expensive plate armor.

 Meanwhile, Selina remembers my "[Playing RPGs to Win](https://dragonsinthedark.com/playing)" post and decides to ask around for more information about Mildred.
 No information.
-She decides to go through library records.
+She decides to go through townhall records.
 That's when she overhears a few townsfolk gossiping about a few **important clues**:

 1. A few townsfolk saw three adventurers running towards Willowby Hall with pet goose named Mildred.
-2. Mildred, they suspect, is rumored goose who lays golden eggs and belongs to the cloud giant, Bonebreaker Tom
+2. Mildred, they suspect, is the rumored goose who lays golden eggs and belongs to the cloud giant, Bonebreaker Tom
-3. In the library records, Selina learns that her parents had sold their summer home to an eccentric wizard named Elias Fenwick, he notably has a black beard
+3. In the townhall records, Selina learns that her parents had sold their summer home to an eccentric wizard named Elias Fenwick, he notably has a black beard
 4. Elias Fenwick disappeared years ago, and since then, Willowby Hall has acted a little strange.
 Most likely haunted.
 5. Townsfolk stay away from Willowby Hall because of that.